Panasonic G80 vs Sony A6000

-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in September 2016 and February 2014.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in September 2016 and February 2014.
 Both the G80 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and an APS-C (A6000) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G80 vs Sony A6000

-An illustration of the physical size and weight of the Panasonic G80 and the Sony A6000 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic G80 and the Sony A6000.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G80 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G80 – represents the basis for the calculations across all the size and weight measures).